AndanTeknomedia/wingp/README.md

 - Close wingpstack.exe if it is running.
 - Open `manager\wingpstack.dproj` in Delphi.
 - On Project Manager panel, right click on Release and click Make.
 Output exe will be placed at Wingp's root directory.

+# Disclaimer

+Wingp was designed to aid in application development, not for production use.
+Wingp also doesn't take security issues into its concern, and leaves them to Nginx and PHP.

+Wingp can be used, repackaged and redistributed freely without any cost.

+Wingp came with no warranty, and is not responsible for any risk and damage.
+If you use Wingp, the any responsibility is on you.